 How to Submit

 GRE scores: Ask Educational Testing Service to send an official copy of the scores to The Graduate School.
 Use institution code 5156.
 You do not need a department code.
 If ETS requires a department code, select any one of the department codes listed on its site.
 Regardless of the department code entered, the scores will come to The Graduate School as long as you use institution code 5156.
-Be sure to alert us if the name on your application is different from the name on your score report.
+Be sure to alert us at email@example.com if the name on your application is different from the name on your score report.
 You do not need to notify us about minor differences in spacing or hyphenation (such as "Juan Carlos" vs. "JuanCarlos" or "Jane Henry Doe" vs. "Jane Henry-Doe").

 GMAT scores: Ask Pearson VUE to send the scores directly to The Graduate School.
 Use institution code Q13-LX-66.

 - The scores must not be more than five years old from August 1 of the application year.
-For example, if you submit your application between August 2016 and January 2017, your score report must be dated August 1, 2011, or later.
+For example, if you submit your application between August 2021 and January 2022, your score report must be dated August 1, 2016, or later.

 - We do not accept expired scores, personal copies of scores, or attested or notarized score reports.